QubesOS/qubes-doc/TemplateImplementation.md

 Qubes TemplateVM implementation
 ===============================

-TemplateVM has shared root.img across all AppVMs based on it.
-This mechanism has some advantages over simple common device connected to multiple VMs:
+TemplateVM has a shared root.img across all AppVMs that are based on it.
+This mechanism has some advantages over a simple common device connected to multiple VMs:

--   root.img can be modified while there are running AppVMs, without corrupting filesystem
+-   root.img can be modified while there are AppVMs running - without corrupting the filesystem
--   multiple AppVMs can be running, using different versions of root.img (from different point in time)
+-   multiple AppVMs that are using different versions of root.img (from various points in time) can be running concurrently

-There is two layer of device-mapper snapshot device.
-The first one in dom0 to enable modify of root.img without stopping AppVMs.
-The second one in AppVM to enable modifications of its filesystem, which will be discarded after AppVM restart.
+There are two layers of the device-mapper snapshot device; the first one enables modifying root.img without stopping the AppVMs and the second one, which is contained in the AppVM, enables modifying its filesystem.
+These modifications will be discarded after a restart of the AppVM.

 Snapshot device in Dom0
 -----------------------